Top Shelf professional instant access camera bag - Geeky Gadgets

-After successful crowdfunding campaigns which have raised over $1.5 million thanks to over 7,500 backers the Top Shelf, professional instant access camera bag is now available via Indiegogo InDemand.
+After successful crowdfunding campaigns raising over $1.5 million, thanks to over 7,500 backers.
+The Top Shelf, professional instant access camera bag is now available via Indiegogo InDemand.
 Designed by the team at Bevia Gear based in Vancouver, Canada the professional camera bag has been specifically designed to help you never miss that important shot, while still allowing you to easily transport your camera gear anywhere.

 Backer early bird pledges are now available for the unique project from roughly $249 or £180 (depending on current exchange rates), offering a considerable discount of approximately 16% off the final retail price, while the Indiegogo InDemand crowd funding project is under way.
 Worldwide shipping is expected to take place sometime around July 2021, to learn more about the Top Shelf camera bag project play the promotional video below.